MTDdk/jawn/docs/structure_of_jawn_project.md

-# Structure of a jawn project
+# Structure of a JavaWebPlanet project

 *To be finished*

+## Typical structure of a jawn project
 ```
 \- src
 |  \- main